 We use the term Owner’s equity when the company is a sole proprietorship.
 Shareholders’ equity is used when it is a corporation.

 In simple terms, the Owner’s Equity is the claim on the assets of a business.
 Those Assets which remain after deducting liabilities.

 Eventually, Equity includes opening investments, contributions, owner’s capital or retained earnings.

 Thus, Equity = Assets – Liabilities.

-Owner’s Capital: Capital is owner’s investment into the company.
+Owner’s Capital: Capital is the owner’s investment in the company.
 You need to add the net income earned by the company.
 Whereas any withdrawals made by the owner will be deducted.

-Note: The owner’s personal bank account and the business bank account two are separate entities.
+Note: The owner’s bank account and the business bank account two are separate entities.

 Retained earnings: Net income retained by the corporation and distributed to its owners as dividends.

 In the end, we have included some financial ratios which can be helpful for further analytics.

 - Current Ratio.